raphaelsty/kgsearch/README.md

 # KGSearch

 KGSearch is a minimalist tool for searching and viewing entities in a graph and is dedicated to a local environment.
 The application provides a Python client with three distinct terminal commands: `add, start, open`.
-The application default proposes to search the knowledge graph [Countries](https://www.aaai.org/ocs/index.php/SSS/SSS15/paper/view/10257/10026).
-You can explore the borders we must cross to get from one country to another and see how small the world is.
+The application default proposes to search through the knowledge graph [Countries](https://www.aaai.org/ocs/index.php/SSS/SSS15/paper/view/10257/10026).
+You can explore the borders we must cross to get from one country to another and see how small the 🌍 is.

 ![](kgsearch.gif)